-When configuring URL Filtering, HTTP Inspection, or Application Control policies, you can have IWSVA differentiate between multiple scheduled times.
+When configuring URL Filtering or Application Control policies, you can have IWSVA differentiate between two sets of work times and leisure times.
 For example, you can allow recreational Web surfing or use of IM applications before and after scheduled work hours.
 Filtering schedules can be policy based-different schedules can be given to different individuals or groups.

-Scheduled Time Settings
+Work Time Settings